mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 ## Testing

-`make ios-test` builds and runs unit tests of cross-platform code as well as the SDK.
+`make ios-test` builds and runs unit tests of cross-platform code and of the SDK.
+Other types of tests available include:

+* `make ios-integration-test` runs UI tests from the "Integration Test Harness" scheme.
+* `make ios-sanitize` runs unit tests from the "CI" scheme with the Thread Sanitizer and Undefined Behavior Sanitizer enabled.
+* `make ios-sanitize-address` runs unit tests from the "CI" scheme with the Address Sanitizer enabled.
+* `make ios-static-analyzer` runs unit tests from the "CI" scheme with the Static Analyzer enabled.

+These commands are run by default on a single Simulator.
+To enable legacy iOS versions and more device types, add `MORE_SIMULATORS=1`.

-To instead run the cross-platform tests in Xcode instead of on the command line:
+To run the cross-platform tests in Xcode instead of on the command line:

 1. Run `make iproj` to set up the workspace.
 1. Change the scheme to “test (platform project)” and press Command-R to run core unit tests.